How to Prevent Water Damage

 The cost of repairing water damage can be expensive.
 That is why we advise home owners and business owners to conduct regular maintenance, inspect your home and appliances and take precautionary measures to avoid an unnecessary damage.
 Most importantly, when a water damage or flood occurs, call Canada’s Restoration Services immediately.

-The professionals at Canada’s Restoration Services arrive within 45 minutes of all emergencies and operate 24 hours a day, 7 days a week.
+The professionals at Canada’s Restoration Services respond within 45 minutes of all emergencies and operate 24 hours a day, 7 days a week.
 Our IICRC certified experts provide water damage restoration services for all sorts of damages, including burst pipes, sewer backups and floods.
 An urgent response is required once a disaster takes place because we can minimize the destruction created and help save your belongings.
 With a quick response, we can try to mitigate any loss and stop the damage from affecting other areas.
 The greater the destruction, the higher the costs.